transomjs/atlas-accesslist/README.md

-# atlas-accesslist
+# transom-atlas-accesslist
-Auto add TransomJS server IPs to the Atlas MongoDB Accesslist.
-Useful for App services where we don't get a static IP or known CIDR block.
+Auto add the node server's IP address to Atlas MongoDB using it's API.